Lafayette College is committed to nurturing religious and spiritual development in students, faculty, and staff.

 Baccalaureate and Commencement News

-Baccalaureate for the Class of 2025 took place on Friday, May 23rd at 4:00pm in Colton Chapel.
-Over thirty students, along with President Nicole Hurd, the College Chaplains, and members of administration, reflected on the time the Class of 2025 spent at Lafayette and will send them forth with blessings and good wishes.
+Baccalaureate for the Class of 2026 will be held at 4:00pm on Friday, May 22nd in Colton Chapel.
+Over thirty students, along with President Nicole Hurd, the College Chaplains, and members of administration, will reflect on the time the Class of 2026 spent at Lafayette and will send them forth with blessings and good wishes.

 Watch the Baccalaureate Service for the Class of 2025.